dedicatted/devops-tech/argocd/README.md

     path: app
     targetRevision: feature/new_application
     helm: # helm settings
-      valueFiles: # File in given directory from which to get values
+      valueFiles: # File in the given directory from which to get values
         - dev-values.yaml
       parameters: # additional parameters to override
         - name: 'imagePullSecrets[0].name'